ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-How I Built a Scalable Real-Time Chat Application from Scratch - <a href="https://medium.com/@sanatan.bramhane/how-i-built-a-scalable-real-time-chat-application-from-scratch-ade2349b1bf8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Is Single-Threaded, Yet It Runs Asynchronous Code.
+How Does That Work? - <a href="https://medium.com/@kalp.note/node-js-is-single-threaded-yet-it-runs-asynchronous-code-how-does-that-work-cd1822d4890e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanatan Bramhane`**
+✍️ **posted by `Kalp's Note`**

-<blockquote>Building a real-time chat application looks simple on the surface.
-Messages go in, messages come out.
-But when I started building one from…
+<blockquote>When developers first learn Node.js, one sentence comes up again and again:
 Continue reading on Medium »</blockquote>

 <h3>2.
-Creational Design Patterns are a category of design patterns that focus on simplifying and managing… - <a href="https://medium.com/@panchalkeyur.dev/creational-design-patterns-are-a-category-of-design-patterns-that-focus-on-simplifying-and-managing-59230f29515f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Prisma Nexus for GraphQL in Node.js: A Step-by-Step Integration Guide (2026) - <a href="https://medium.com/@himanshu.pant415/prisma-nexus-for-graphql-in-node-js-a-step-by-step-integration-guide-2026-195d9133f3c6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Keyur Panchal`**
+✍️ **posted by `Himanshu Pant`**

-<blockquote>In this article, we will explore three commonly used Creational Design Patterns: Factory, Builder, and Singleton.
-The Factory Pattern…
+<blockquote>Learn how to integrate Prisma Nexus into a Node.js app to build type-safe GraphQL APIs — complete with schema setup, resolvers, and a…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Stop Building SPAs for Everything: Building Modern Web Apps with HTMX and StreetJS - <a href="https://medium.com/@hassanteeb7/stop-building-spas-for-everything-building-modern-web-apps-with-htmx-and-streetjs-5893536c938b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Zero to MERN: Episode 12: Routing in Node.js — Serving the Right Page for Every URL - <a href="https://issackpaul95.medium.com/from-zero-to-mern-episode-12-routing-in-node-js-serving-the-right-page-for-every-url-b89033256334?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hassan mubiru`**
+✍️ **posted by `Minoltan Issack`**

-<blockquote>The JavaScript ecosystem has spent years convincing us that every web application needs a complex frontend build pipeline.
-HTMX offers a…
+<blockquote>Part 12 of the MERN Stack from Zero series.
+Read Part 11 — HTTP Requests and Responses here
 Continue reading on Medium »</blockquote>

 <h3>4.
-From One Flutter App to Four Platforms: Why I Chose NestJS to Scale LinkVault - <a href="https://levelup.gitconnected.com/from-one-flutter-app-to-four-platforms-why-i-chose-nestjs-to-scale-linkvault-df713fffe4b6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Migrated a Real Project to Node’s Native TypeScript: 7 Things That Broke (and the Fixes) - <a href="https://medium.com/@manisuec/i-migrated-a-real-project-to-nodes-native-typescript-7-things-that-broke-and-the-fixes-5d5c06494c5c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SatendraPal`**

-<blockquote>A year ago, LinkVault’s architecture was simple.
-Flutter talked to Supabase, and Supabase talked back.
-That was the whole backend story…
-Continue reading on Level Up Coding »</blockquote>

-<h3>5.
-Before Learning API Integration, Master These 5 Fundamentals First - <a href="https://medium.com/@uyanhewagetr/before-learning-api-integration-master-these-5-fundamentals-first-2bee3a0c58de?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thisharika Rangani`**
+✍️ **posted by `Manish Prasad`**

-<blockquote>Everyone talks about API integration.
+<blockquote>I deleted ts-node on a Friday afternoon and shipped a small Express service to staging on node file.ts.
+By Monday morning my CI was on…
 Continue reading on Medium »</blockquote>

-<h3>6.
-NO5 Things You Should Know Before Learning Node.js - <a href="https://medium.com/@synfinitydynamics/no5-things-you-should-know-before-learning-node-js-fc43e979a5c3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Synfinity Dynamics`**

-<blockquote>A beginner-friendly guide to help you avoid common mistakes and learn Node.js more effectively.
-Continue reading on Medium »</blockquote>

-<h3>7.
-The Rise of Edge JavaScript Runtimes: Why Your Next App Won’t Run on Node.js - <a href="https://medium.com/@mernstackdevbykevin/the-rise-of-edge-javascript-runtimes-why-your-next-app-wont-run-on-node-js-db6beac45ae5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - MERN Stack Developer`**

-<blockquote>Edge JavaScript runtimes like Deno, Bun, and Cloudflare Workers are reshaping how we build and deploy web apps.
-Here’s what every…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Mastering Context Limits: How A Developer Dropped AI Token Usage by 88 Percent - <a href="https://ai.plainenglish.io/mastering-context-limits-how-a-developer-dropped-ai-token-usage-by-88-percent-940abcf78673?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Make Your GitHub Profile Stand Out (Free Generator) - <a href="https://medium.com/@howard6fig/how-to-make-your-github-profile-stand-out-free-generator-a5cc76a4e917?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shashwat`**
+✍️ **posted by `ben howard`**

-<blockquote>Discover the exact methodology used to reduce a daily prompt burn rate without sacrificing development speed.
+<blockquote>If you want to make a great first impression as a developer, your GitHub profile README is the best place to start.
+But writing the…
-Continue reading on Artificial Intelligence in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Every AI Coding Tool Reviewed for Laravel Developers — Most of Them Waste Your Time - <a href="https://sadiqueali.medium.com/every-ai-coding-tool-reviewed-for-laravel-developers-most-of-them-waste-your-time-9e53f776924e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built an AI That Reads India’s Mind — Here’s How It Works - <a href="https://medium.com/@shreeramkulat/i-built-an-ai-that-reads-indias-mind-here-s-how-it-works-468125b98ada?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sadique Ali`**
+✍️ **posted by `Shreeram Kulat`**

-<blockquote>GitHub Copilot, Cursor, Claude Code, LaraCopilot, and 3 others — tested on the same real Laravel task: build a multi-tenant feature with…
+<blockquote>A full-stack deep dive into real-time geospatial news intelligence, RAG pipelines, and why India deserved this tool years ago.
 Continue reading on Medium »</blockquote>

 <h3>3.
-When the AI API Goes Dark: What Anthropic’s Kill Switch Means for Developers - <a href="https://medium.com/@marsdiscovery123/when-the-ai-api-goes-dark-what-anthropics-kill-switch-means-for-developers-d1a90d8f1452?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building AI Agents Using Laravel Development Systems - <a href="https://pamsalon.medium.com/building-ai-agents-using-laravel-development-systems-2af49c937a71?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `marsdiscovery`**
+✍️ **posted by `Pamela Salon`**

-<blockquote>I had a half-finished refactor open in Cursor on Friday afternoon when a teammate dropped a link in Slack: Anthropic had pulled Fable 5…
+<blockquote>Laravel development has always been a solid foundation for business applications.
+This year, it even evolved into a complete platform for…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Digital Marketing Agency: Helping Businesses Grow in the Digital World - <a href="https://medium.com/@ritikazad59/digital-marketing-agency-helping-businesses-grow-in-the-digital-world-398ea75623b4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Features Actually Matter in an AI App Builder: A 2026 Breakdown for Non-Technical Founders - <a href="https://medium.com/@jessicadavis_71678/what-features-actually-matter-in-an-ai-app-builder-a-2026-breakdown-for-non-technical-founders-ec69295548db?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ritikazad`**
+✍️ **posted by `Jessicadavis`**

-<blockquote>In today’s world, most people use the internet to search for products, services, and information before making a purchase.
-Whether it’s…
+<blockquote>The promise of AI app builders sounds simple: describe your idea in plain language and receive a working application.
+But Gartner’s…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Dari Klien ke Server: Penerapan Next.js pada Sistem Inventaris Laboratorium - <a href="https://medium.com/@Terrify._/dari-klien-ke-server-penerapan-next-js-pada-sistem-inventaris-laboratorium-d66a0006a55e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I Built a 100% Free, Zero-Weight Web Toolkit: The Story of HereTool - <a href="https://medium.com/@wiwiweek/why-i-built-a-100-free-zero-weight-web-toolkit-the-story-of-heretool-05ad955f0198?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dani Aqila Rosyidi`**
+✍️ **posted by `Wiwiweek`**

-<blockquote>1.
-Titik Berangkat: Bagaimana Framework JavaScript Murni Bekerja
+<blockquote>We’ve all been there.
+You need to quickly format a JSON string, extract a color code from an image, or convert a timestamp.
+You type a…
 Continue reading on Medium »</blockquote>

+<h3>6.
+The Silent Data Leak: Hardening Production Gateways Against GraphQL Introspection - <a href="https://medium.com/@Biztechpulsehub/the-silent-data-leak-hardening-production-gateways-against-graphql-introspection-fef05f0ae0f6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `BizTech Pulse Hub`**

+<blockquote>The paradigm shift toward dynamic database architectures has fundamentally changed how modern web services communicate.
+For years, system…
+Continue reading on Medium »</blockquote>

+<h3>7.
+Your LLM Obeys 99% of the Time.
+That 1% Is Taking Down Production. - <a href="https://pub.towardsai.net/your-llm-obeys-99-of-the-time-that-1-is-taking-down-production-a6ea1b6f00c1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Saurabh Singh`**

+<blockquote>Why few-shot and retry loops can only make bad output unlikely — and how logit masking makes it impossible.
+Continue reading on Towards AI »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>